werace-au/werace-telemetry-dotnet/Documentation/wrtf-schema.md

-# WRTF Channel Definition Schema
+# WRTF Frame Definition Schema

 This document defines the schema for WRTF frame and session definitions.